cowtipping/cowtipping/README.md

 I am a bright-eyed and bushy tailed software engineer.
 Maker of interesting things.
 I have a background in the arts but instead of being the one scanning tickets, I'd rather be making the ticket-scanning apps.
+(That's my 10-second intro.
+I hope you enjoyed it.)
 I enjoy gaming, espcially games which involve character building and the pursuit of loot and multiple spreadsheets to keep track of your progress, as well as RPGs, immersive sims and roguelikes.
-Also like going to see live music in dinky venues, and having a warm beer in a cold pub.
-Wait...
+Also like going to see live music in dinky venues, and having a warm ~~beer~~ (stopped drinking, innit) orange & lemonade/ginger beer/lime & soda in a cold pub.

 ## Projects